Australia’s Tranche 2 reforms are tightening AML obligations and raising the stakes around how firms collect, share, and protect identity data.

 Standard email can be protected in transit between mail servers.

-ASD’s email guidance points organisations to controls such as opportunistic TLS, MTA-STS, SPF, DKIM, DMARC, and content filtering.
+ASD’s email guidance points organisations to controls such as opportunistic TLS, MTA-STS, SPF, DKIM, DMARC, and content filtering - the same transport-layer protections explained in our TLS email encryption guide.

 Those controls are important for spoofing resistance and mail hygiene.
 However, they do not, on their own, solve every workflow problem around sensitive attachments.